-Alexander Lukashenko reminded that the 2nd European Games will take place in Minsk in 2019.
+Aleksandr Lukashenko reminded that the 2nd European Games will take place in Minsk in 2019.
 The head of state stressed that Belarus would be happy to see Ukrainian athletes participate in the games.
 Belarusians will root for them just as they will for Belarusian athletes.
-“Because sport and events of this magnitude represent a strong uniting factor,” Alexander Lukashenko is convinced.
+“Because sport and events of this magnitude represent a strong uniting factor,” Aleksandr Lukashenko is convinced.

 “The Republic of Belarus is ready to work only within the framework of agreements secured by Ukraine and Russia, by the two presidents.
 Bear in mind: we don’t solicit the role of a peacekeeper or a mediator.
 I can’t stand it.
 When the West enforced sanctions against Belarus, we heard a lot of mediation proposals.
 Everyone rushed to be a mediator between Belarus and the West.
 I turned down those mediators because I tolerate no mediation.
 Belarus cannot and will not do any peacemaking if the two presidents don’t want it,” stressed the head of state.